Yoav666s/dnd-wiki/collections/_expansions/survivors-guide-to-morgenfell.md

 Chapter 3 will show you around the cities of Morgenfell, going into the details of each and every city.

+Chapter 4 is about entire new classes that seek to fill the void left by the absence of spellcasters.

 Chapter 5 will introduce new work in progress subclasses, completely untested and definitely not ready for serious play.

 Chapter 6 will include races that adapted to the non-magical setting of Morgenfell.